 Barking, chewing, and destruction can be the aftermath, and when I personally hear a story of a neglected Springer or any dog, it is very upsetting.
 So please, even though I highly recommend adopting or getting a Springer, please think of these important considerations.

 Having a Springer Is Fun!

 I love the spirit of these dogs.
 I enjoy learning new things about the breed and listening to people's stories.
 I want everyone to know and learn about how great a breed these dogs are.
-Springers are highly trainable, good with children and adapt well with cats if introduced properly.
+Springers are highly trainable, good with children, and adapt well to cats if introduced properly.
 There are dogs in need of a wonderful new home, and various Springer rescue organizations work hard to get the homes that these animals need.

 Older animals have experience being great dogs, too, and this could be the avenue to meet your new Springer friend.
 These dogs want to have fun, and we want to have fun . . . what could be better?

 Cute Springer Spaniel Doing Tricks